jdblischak/faviconPlease/README.md

 [![R-CMD-check](https://github.com/jdblischak/faviconPlease/workflows/R-CMD-check/badge.svg)](https://github.com/jdblischak/faviconPlease/actions)

-Finds the URL to the favicon for a website.
-This is useful if you want to display a website’s favicon in an HTML document or web application, especially if the website is behind a firewall.
+Finds the URL to the ‘favicon’ for a website.
+This is useful if you want to display the ‘favicon’ in an HTML document or web application, especially if the website is behind a firewall.

 ``` r